At Michaela we offer a variety of extra-curricular activities.

 Reading Club – For pupils who love reading but who struggle in this area, after school every day, there is an extra reading club with 30 minutes of reading aloud with a teacher.

-Instrumental ensemble – Once a term Michaela’s instrumentalists come together as a full 30-piece ensemble.
-The ensemble practices in individual lessons, sectionals and full rehearsals after-school to prepare for a termly performance of an important classical work.
-In the past these have included Bizet’s Carmen and Tchaikovsky’s Nutcracker.
+Instrumental ensemble – Once a term, specially selected instrumentalists come together to form an instrumental ensemble.
+The ensemble practices in individual lessons, sectionals and then full rehearsals to prepare for a termly performance of an important classical work.
+In the past these have included Bizet’s Carmen, Tchaikovsky’s Dance of the Sugar Plum Fairy, Waltz of the Flowers and Swan Lake.